 Air bubbles are created in large quantities in the wake of ocean vessels by propeller cavitation, by surface entrainment through free surface wave breakage by the ship's bow and stern, or by air entrainment in the turbulent boundary layer near the hull.
 Because of their large acoustical cross sections, they are responsible for the acoustical signature of the wake, which is known to persist for long periods of time.
-Larger bubbles will rise to the surface within a very short period of time, resulting in a surface slick detectable by radar or by altitude imaging devices [1].
-There has been considerable interest in determining the air bubble population, thus resulting in much progress, specially in the area of bubble acoustics
+Larger bubbles will rise to the surface within a very short period of time, resulting in a surface slick detectable by radar or by altitude imaging devices (Griffin et al, 1992).
+There has been considerable interest in determining the air bubble population, thus resulting in much progress, specially in the area of bubble acoustics (Trevorrow et al, 1994) and cavitation inception (Billet, 1985).

-Authors: 1California Institute of Technology, 1200 East California Blvd, Mail Code 301-46 Pasadena CA 91125 - correspondence to Dr F. Pereira: frisco@caltech.edu 2VioSense Corporation, 2400 Lincoln Avenue, Altadena, CA 91001 [2] and cavitation inception [3].
 Nevertheless, the coupling between bubbles and turbulent flows is far from understood.
 The experimental approaches in free surface water tunnels and tow tanks can provide an insight into the field of bubbly flow dynamics.
-However, the turbulent, multi-phase and three-dimensional nature of the flow demands experimental capabilities beyond standard single point measurement techniques [4] or planar imaging systems [5,6].
+However, the turbulent, multi-phase and three-dimensional nature of the flow demands experimental capabilities beyond standard single point measurement techniques (Naqwi et al, 1991) or planar imaging systems (Prasad and Adrian, 1993; Grant et al, 1995).
 A non-intrusive diagnostic instrument is needed, capable of mapping the surrounding flow field and tracking the spatial and temporal history of bubbles, with sufficient sensitivity to accurately estimate the void fraction, in three dimensions and within a reasonably large volume.
-Existing three-dimensional techniques such as holography [7], neutron radiography [8], Doppler tomographic imaging [9], particle tracking [10], multilayer particle imaging [11] or scanning particle imaging [12], suffer from extreme complexity. unsufficient spatial or temporal resolution, and/or lack of capability to measure both size and velocity data.
-In this paper, we present an intrinsically three-dimensional imaging system based on the defocusing concept introduced in [13].
+Existing three-dimensional techniques such as holography (Barnhart et al, 1994), neutron radiography (Mishima and Hibiki, 1998), Doppler tomographic imaging (Chen et al, 1997), particle tracking (Maas et al, 1993), multilayer particle imaging (Abe et al, 1998) or scanning particle imaging (Brucker, 1997) suffer from extreme complexity, unsufficient spatial or temporal resolution, and/or lack of capability to measure both size and velocity data.
+In this paper, we present an intrinsically three-dimensional imaging system based on the defocusing concept introduced by Willert and Gharib (1992).
 This system is capable of real-time imaging of bubbly flows, providing both bubble size and velocity information in three dimensions.
 In a first part, we describe the defocusing concept.
 In the second part, we present the accuracy measurements performed to determine the instrument performance, followed by a specific study for the size measurement.
-Finally, two cases of a vortical flow, generated by a propeller and seeded with sub-millimeter air bubbles, are presented.
+Finally, we apply the technique to map a vortical flow generated by a propeller and seeded with sub-millimeter air bubbles.